 Most of the time, it is not caused by a serious medical problem.
 But sometimes abdominal pain can be a sign of something serious.
 Learn when you should seek medical care right away for your child with abdominal pain.

-When your child complains of abdominal pain, see if s/he can describe it to you.
+When your child complains of abdominal pain, see if they can describe it to you.
 Here are different kinds of pain:

-If you have an infant or toddler, s/he depends on your seeing that s/he is in pain.
-Suspect abdominal pain if s/he is:
+If you have an infant or toddler, your child depends on you seeing that they are in pain.
+Suspect abdominal pain if your child is:

 Your child could have abdominal pain for many reasons.
 It can be hard to know what is going on when your child has abdominal pain.
 Most of the time, there is nothing seriously wrong.
 But sometimes it can be a sign that there is something serious and your child needs medical care.